 • Reduces Chemical Use by 80-90 %.

 • Adds Years of Life to Spa Covers & Equipment

 Ionizers use a natural water purification process called electrolysis.
 It starts with an ultra-low voltage charge running through a sacrificial mineral electrode installed in the return line.

 This direct current causes the release of copper and zinc ions into the flow of water which aids in the destruction of algae, bacteria, viruses and mold.

-To maintain clean, clear, safe and healthy water all you need to do is add a small amount of chlorine or non chlorine shock to your hot tub after each use to kill any organic material in your hot tub.
+To maintain clean, clear, safe and healthy water all you need to do is add a small amount of chlorine to your hot tub after each use to kill any organic material in your hot tub.